 Change in Control of the Member.
 A change in control of a Member through acquisition by another Member of the Corporation, or through some other means as defined in the membership agreement will result in loss of good standing and loss of membership in the Corporation.
 The membership of the acquiring Member is not affected.
 In the case of a merger between two Members, only one membership survives.

 Board-Initiated Member Termination or Suspension.
 The Corporation may terminate a Member’s membership or suspend a Member’s good standing if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
+The Corporation shall terminate a Member’s membership or suspend a Member’s good standing if: (i) such Member is listed on an export control list promulgated by the United States government (including, but not limited to, the US Department of Treasury, Office of Foreign Assets Controls (OFAC) Specially Designated Nationals (SDN) List; the US Department of Commerce, Bureau of Industry and Security (BIS) Denied Parties List; and the US Department of Commerce, BIS Entity List); or (ii) information sharing with such Member is restricted under the export jurisdiction of the United States government.
 The Chair may act to temporarily suspend a Member, effective immediately, until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.
 Provisions for a Board-initiated Member Termination or Suspension are given in Section 3.

 Right of Promoter Members to Approve Certain Changes.
 A vote of Promoter Members in good standing is required to approve certain changes.
 Specifically: